- ProBLEN Products

 Hormone replacement therapy (HRT) means that all of the patient's hormone will come from an outside source.
-Because taking a hormone replacement dose of any hormone will shut down the body's own production of that hormone, HRT is meant to be taken for life.
+Because taking a hormone replacement dose of any hormone can shut down the body's own production of that hormone, HRT is usually meant to be taken for life.
 So, besides the risk factors related to taking any HRT the person should ask themselves if they are prepared to take that therapy for the rest of their life.

 Many women instead prefer to take bioidentical hormones in homeopathic form, because homeopathics work with the body and will not shut down their own production of hormones.
-Such products can provide benefits and they are the safest type of hormone therapy available.
+Such products can provide benefits and they are considered much safer than full hormone replacement.

-For women who are suffering with the effects of decreasing female hormones, it is best to educate yourself before you see your doctor.
+For women who are suffering with the effects of decreasing female hormones it is best to educate yourself before you see your doctor.
 Then you can work together to determine which therapy should be best for you.

-Rossouw JE, Anderson GL, Prentice RL, et al, "Risks and Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women: Principal Results From the Women’s Health Initiative Randomized Controlled Trial," Journal of the American Medical Association (JAMA), July 2002.
+Writing Group for the Women's Health Initiative Investigators.
+Risks and Benefits of Estrogen Plus Progestin in Healthy Postmenopausal Women: Principal Results From the Women's Health Initiative Randomized Controlled Trial.
+JAMA.
+2002;288(3):321–333. doi:10.1001/jama.288.3.321

 PLEASE NOTE: The information provided is not meant to be medical advice.
 Please consult your private healthcare provider.